-Dynamics 365 for Finance and Operations, Business edition automatically declares and initializes several variables that you can use when you develop applications.
+Dynamics 365 Business Central automatically declares and initializes several variables that you can use when you develop applications.
 The following table describes the system-defined variables.

 |Rec||When a record is modified, this variable specifies the current record, including the changes that are made.|